jrgleason/psql-getting-started/labs/joins_and_keys.md

 1. What are the disadvantages to using `SERIAL` for IDs?
 Is there a better way?
 2. What is the difference between a *LEFT* Outer Join and a *RIGHT* Outer join?
-3. Create a constraint that ensures there are no special charecters in a person's name.
+3. Create a constraint that ensures there are no special characters in a person's name.
 4. Create a schema of tables that can be used to track Customer transaction by store.
 5. Create a way to store the user's favorite store.
 6. How would we handle multiple locations either nearby or at the same address.